GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/kind.md

 1. If you want to use kind with Docker Desktop, increase the virtual machine CPU and memory allocation, so that the Kubernetes cluster will have sufficient capacity.

-Set CPUs to 2 (or more), and memory to 4 GB (or more).
+    For one kind cluster, set CPUs to 2 (or more), and memory to 4 GB (or more).

+    For two kind clusters, set CPUs to 2 (or more), and memory to 8 GB (or more).

     Refer to the
     [official documentation](https://docs.docker.com/desktop/settings/mac/#resources)